 Today we share a fun 3d Cake Card – this can also be made as pop up Wedding Cake card (as shared in my new Paper Crafts book!) and can be customised with colours and decorations to suit anyone’s interests!
-We have MANY greeting cards that kids can make for you to be inspired by, as well as special collection of f Pop Up Card Projects?

-3D Birthday Card Cake – Materials
+3D Birthday Card Cake – Supplies needed:

 - A6 Card Stock (or a piece of A5 card folded in half)